Skoolzon3/MyLiDAR/README.md

 2. In QGIS, select `Plugins → Manage and Install Plugins → Install from ZIP`.

+3. Drag and drop the ZIP file onto the menu's sole form field.

+4. Install the required dependencies (see [dependencies](#dependencies)).

+5. Restart QGIS.

+6. Manually activate the plugin from ``Plugins → Manage and Install Plugins → Installed``.

 <!-- Manual installation -->

 <!-- 1.Copy the plugin repository into your own QGIS plugin directory (in this example, the `plugins` folder):